DatabaseGroup/tree-similarity/README.md

     `When applied, this commit will: <commit-message>`

     For instance, `When applied, this commit will Add links to CMake FAQs`.
+* Use `make check` to run several checks (by now only one - `valgrind` - is executed).
+However, if one of the checks reports some error, resolve them before continue writing new code (and potentially introducing additional errors).

 # Building Process